fledge-iot/fledge/docs/plugin_developers_guide/07_rules_plugins.rst

         return;
    }

-In the case of the Moving Average plugin this calls the same *configure* method that was called in the *plugin_init* call and is shown above.
+In the case of the Moving Average plugin this calls the same *configure* method that was called by the *plugin_init* entry point during initialisation and is shown above.

 Plugin Shutdown
 ~~~~~~~~~~~~~~~

-As with other plugins a shutdown call exists which may be used by
+In common with all Fledge plugins a shutdown call exists which is used by
 the plugin to perform any cleanup that is required when the plugin is
 shut down.